 Each semester the institute and its partners offer various opportunities for students.
 Below is a list of the projects available for 2014-15.
-For more information, contact Kenan Institute Outreach Director Lingmei Howell, who directs the Leadership Fellows program, at 919.962.2686 or .
+For more information, contact Kenan Institute Outreach Director Lingmei Howell, who directs the Leadership Fellows program, at 919.962.2686 or email@example.com.

 - BrandNC (Nick Didow): The brand NC Project is a public-private partnership between UNC’s Kenan Institute, the North Carolina Department of Commerce and Office of the Governor, and the Charlotte-based private advertising agency LGA.
 The purpose of the partnership is to create an authentic and credible comprehensive brand and brand architecture for the State of North Carolina.
 The new brand for the State of North Carolina is scheduled to be announced during Labor Day Weekend.

 - NC Growth (Mark Little): The Center for NC Strategic Economic Growth, also known as “NC Growth” partners with communities, business, and others to execute sustainable economic development projects, provide technical assistance to high growth companies, and conduct related research, all in economically distressed regions of North Carolina.
 The student Economic Development Analysts are central to realizing this commitment.

 - Patent Landscaping and Market Evaluation service (Cindy Reifsnider): The Patent Landscaping and Market Evaluation Service identifies key information and provides contextual analysis to support development of ideas into working technology and IP, to identify markets for products and services, and to find potential licensees, funding opportunities and partners.

 - Startup Consulting (Jason Doherty): The Startup Consulting Program provides MBA students with an experiential learning opportunity that allows them to serve as consultants to early-stage, UNC-affiliated startup companies.